 Yes, all else being equal.
 Whoever wins must have greater force of ground on feet than does the other team.
 Whoever wins must accelerate the total mass of all players, and that acceleration is the same whichever side wins.
-Contact forces, such as friction, are proportional to the normal (perpendicular) force at the contact surface.
+Contact forces, such as those due to friction, are proportional to the normal (perpendicular) force at the contact surface.
 If the game is played on a uniform level floor (same for all players), then the outcome depends on foot control and the coefficient of friction between shoes and floor.
 All else being equal, the heavier team should win.
 Outdoors on uneven and non-uniform ground, the terrain (and how effectively the players take advantage of it) may play the dominant role.
 Of course if one team uses spiked shoes, they may win even if they are lighter weight.
 [Thanks to William Katzman, Program Leader, LIGO Science Education Center", Caltech, for pointing out the importance of using "horizontal force components" in this question rather than just "force".]

 Note that the question as posed didn't mention the players' relative weights.
 This was deliberate.
 Response (c) is still the correct answer, even if the greater force at the ground is due to the weight difference, or something else (rougher soles) or a combination of reasons.